 Software: One of the best custom Android experience

-Given that this is a 2018 smartphone, it has to have a notch and the OnePlus 6 is not (ch!) very different.
-But you can hide it via the hide notch option.
-That's nothing great as even the Asus Zenfone 5z had it, and we weren't great fans of that.
-But it's different here, the AMOLED screen combined with the rounded corners make the hidden notch effect more convincing.
+Given that this is a 2018 smartphone, you do get a notch but a more modern version of it which takes up very little space unlike the ugly monstrosity of the Pixel 3 XL.
+You can still hide the notch But it's different here, the AMOLED screen combined with the rounded corners make the hidden notch effect more convincing.

 One highly requested feature for Android by its fans has always been a system-wide dark theme mode, and while Google has added in this feature in beta versions of the operating systems it has always been removed in the final version.
 But OnePlus does offer a really cool dark mode on their phone which even skins their apps to a dark shade.

-A rather useful feature OnePlus has borrowed from Samsung and Motorola is the always on display.
+A rather useful feature OnePlus has borrowed from Samsung and Motorola is the ambient display.
 This again feels logical given that the feature needs an AMOLED display to work perfectly.
 It enables your screen to light up the moment the phone is lifted.
-This allows you to glance through your notifications without having to press the power key or fingerprint sensor.
+This allows you to glance through your notifications with just a tap of the screen or lift of the phone.